(a) Approval and Issuance.

 (2) Show Cause Order.
-When a petition and certified copy of an order of contempt have been filed, the Court of Appeals shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended immediately from the practice of law until the further order of the Court of Appeals.
+When a petition and certified copy of an order of contempt have been filed, the Supreme Court shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended immediately from the practice of law until the further order of the Supreme Court.

-(3) Action by the Court of Appeals.
-Upon consideration of the petition and any answer to the order to show cause, the Court of Appeals may enter an order (A) immediately suspending the attorney from the practice of law, (B) designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (C) containing any other appropriate provisions.
+(3) Action by the Supreme Court.
+Upon consideration of the petition and any answer to the order to show cause, the Supreme Court may enter an order (A) immediately suspending the attorney from the practice of law, (B) designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (C) containing any other appropriate provisions.
 The provisions of Rules 19-741 and 19-743 apply to an order under this section that suspends an attorney.

 (4) Presumptive Effect of Order of Contempt.
 A finding of contempt is presumptive evidence that the attorney is in contempt of court, but the introduction of such evidence does not preclude Bar Counsel or the attorney from introducing additional evidence or otherwise showing cause why no suspension should be imposed.

 (5) Termination of Suspension.
-On notification by Bar Counsel that the attorney has purged the contempt, the Court of Appeals shall order the attorney reinstated to the practice of law, unless other grounds exist for the suspension to remain in effect.
+On notification by Bar Counsel that the attorney has purged the contempt, the Supreme Court shall order the attorney reinstated to the practice of law, unless other grounds exist for the suspension to remain in effect.

 (6) Other Disciplinary Proceedings.
 Proceedings under this Rule shall not preclude the use of the facts underlying the order of contempt when relevant to a pending or subsequent disciplinary proceeding against the attorney.